Guide to Chicago Water Taxis.

-Water taxi’s operate from mid to late March to late November.
+Water taxis operate from mid to late March to late November depending on the weather.
 Chicago has two water taxi companies, Chicago Water Taxi and Shoreline Water Taxi, serving different areas.

-- LaSalle and Clark (North side of River) No weekend service.
+- LaSalle and Clark (North side of the river) No weekend service.
 The LaSalle/Clark Stop is located between LaSalle and Clark Streets on the north bank of the Chicago River two blocks east of the Merchandise Mart.

-- From Ogilvie Transportation Center: Head north through the terminal, take the skybridge to 2 N Riverside plaza, exit the revolving doors, entrance is straight ahead.
+- From Ogilvie Transportation Center: Head north through the terminal, take the sky bridge to 2 N Riverside Plaza, exit the revolving doors, the entrance is straight ahead.

-- From Union Station: Exit Madison Street, cross street, entrance on northwest corner of Madison Street Bridge.
+- From Union Station: Exit Madison Street, cross the street, entrance on the northwest corner of Madison Street Bridge.

 Schedule and ticket prices

-Taxis run weekends in May (weather permitting) and daily starting Memorial Day weekend through Labor Day.
+Taxis run weekends in May (weather permitting) and daily starting Memorial Day weekend through September.
 Check here for schedule and prices.

 You may purchase water taxi tickets from locations at 200 South Wacker (Willis Tower), Navy Pier, Museum Campus or the Michigan Avenue location.
-You may pay with cash or card at all of these locations except for the 200 South Wacker location, where you may only pay with card.
-The cut off age for children is age 12.
+You may pay with cash or a card at all of these locations except for the 200 South Wacker location, where you may only pay with a card.
+The cut-off age for children is age 12.

 The Lake Route – Connects Navy Pier with the Museum Campus.
-The Museum Campus stop is closest to the Shedd Aquarium/Oceanarium close to the Field Museum of Natural History and Adler Planetarium.
-This location is also within walking distance of 12th Street Beach (behind the Planetarium), Soldier Field, Northerly Island.
+The Museum Campus stop is closest to the Shedd Aquarium/Oceanarium, close to the Field Museum of Natural History and the Adler Planetarium.
+This location is also within walking distance of 12th Street Beach (behind the Planetarium), Soldier Field, and Northerly Island.

-The River Route – Serves Navy Pier, Michigan Avenue and Willis (Sears) Tower/Union Station.
+The River Route – Serves Navy Pier Polk Bros Park, Michigan Avenue and Willis (Sears) Tower/Union Station.

 Polk Bros.
-Park at Navy Pier – Board the River Water Taxis at the dock at the southwest corner of Polk Bros Park at Navy Pier where Illinois St. turns into Streeter Dr. These taxis offer direct service to Michigan Avenue and Willis (Sears) Tower/Union Station.
+Park at Navy Pier – Board the River Water Taxis at the dock at the southwest corner of Polk Bros Park at Navy Pier where Illinois Street turns into Streeter Drive.
+These taxis offer direct service to Michigan Avenue and Willis (Sears) Tower/Union Station.

 Museum Campus Dock – located at the Lake level on the north side of the Shedd Aquarium.
-Lake Water Taxis offer direct connections from the Shedd to Navy Pier Dock Street.
-Free Museum Days Things to do at Northerly Island.
+Lake Water Taxis offer direct connections from the Shedd to Navy Pier Dock.

 Willis (Sears) Tower/Union Station –